skoszewski/openvpn-server/README.md

 ## CA Setup

-This set of scripts has been derived from the open source project available at [https://github.com/skoszewski/sk-ca-scripts](https://github.com/skoszewski/sk-ca-scripts).
+This set of scripts has been derived my other open source project: [https://github.com/skoszewski/sk-ca-scripts](https://github.com/skoszewski/sk-ca-scripts).

 The scripts are: